scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 [`materializeCoproduct`](Xhttps://github.com/milessabin/shapeless/blob/a42cd4c1c99e4a7be36e0239d3ee944a6355e321/core/src/main/scala/shapeless/generic.scala#L232-L245).

-The problem of incorrect instantiated type arguments we saw before seems specific to the way the compiler carries out the implicit search.
+The problem of incorrect instantiated type arguments we saw before seems specific to the way that the compiler carries out the implicit search.
 Fixing it requires most likely changes to the implicit search algorithm, as [a similar Scala compiler issue](https://github.com/scala/bug/issues/10528) did.
 I tried porting these changes to 2.12.x and use `-Xsource:2.13` but the failed macro